ahmed-eldin/javascript-clock/README.md

 ##

 Stay punctual with the JavaScript Clock.
 Whether you need to keep track of time or enjoy the simplicity of its design, this clock app is both functional and visually appealing.
-Customize the clock to match your style and explore new possibilities with this elegant timekeeping tool! 🕒⏰🌟
+Customize the clock to match your style and explore new possibilities with this elegant timekeeping tool. 🕒⏰🌟